Charity shops in Wigan

 Can our Wigan volunteers ask questions before sending anything?

 Yes.
-You can message GoldPaid on WhatsApp on 07375 071158 or call 07763 741067 with photos and questions before you commit.
+You can message GoldPaid on WhatsApp or call us on 07763 741067 with photos and questions before you commit.
 Many Wigan shops ask first, get a clear idea of what they hold, and only then decide whether to request a label.

 What Royal Mail cover applies when we post items?